KARthiKReddY563/TCL-Workshop/README.md

 ```
 ![Image](https://github.com/user-attachments/assets/f059474c-d514-435f-970f-24e8a8b849be)

 In above figure, we can see the number of rows and columns in constraints.csv file is 57 and 11 respectively.
-We can also see the clock starting row as 0 input starting row as 4 and output starting row as 27.
-By obtaining these values we can easily process the constraints.csv file into sdc format.
+We can also see the clock starting row as 0, input starting row as 4, and output starting row as 27.
+By obtaining these values we can easily process the constraints.csv file into SDC format.

 ## Module 3 Processing clock and input constraints